liusy58/liusy58/README.md

-- 🔭 I’m currently working in ByteDance.
+- 🔭 I’m currently working on my .
 - 📫 How to reach me:plz contact me by [email](liusy58@,ail2.sysu.edu.cn) or WeChat(LIUSIYU_58)
 - 🏫 I'm an undergraduate in Sun-Yat-sen University majoring in the computer science.
 Expected to graduate in Spring 2021.
 - 👯 I'm now interested in System such as OS, Compiler and Database.